 "SAMMY!" he called back, voice bouncing around the gym.
 He jumped to his feet, stumbling down the stairs as he tried to run in the dark.
-Speed was quick on his heel, fumbling to find the enterance to the small man-made arena.
+Speed was quick on his heel, fumbling to find the entrance to the small man-made arena.
 No luck.

 "Zach!
 Warren!
 Give us a light!" instructed Amelia, shoving the sunglasses to the top of her hair.
 Brown eyes were wide as they fluttered side to side, mind whirling as her left fingertips pressed against her temple.
 The gears in her head were working in overtime to draw up a vision and a plan.
 "Coach Boomer!
 There's a villain in there!
 Someone ...Phantom!
 His name's Phantom!
-And he's got Sam!"
+And he's got Samantha!"